paul112004/RHadoop/README.md

 ### Algorithms

 - *word_count.R*: To count the number of words in a text file.
-- *kmeans.R*: The implementation of a clustering algorithm "K means".
+- *k_means.R*: The implementation of a clustering algorithm "K means".